Sourcing + selling custom patches

 When submitting your embroidered patch request, these are the characteristics you can customize using the form:

 Vectorized design files are preferred, but we can accept JPEG, .JPG, .PNG, .AI, .EPS,.PSD, .TIFF and .PDF design files.
 We recommend submitting high resolution files (300 DPI) with at least 2.5” x 2.5” (750 x 750 pixels) dimensions.
 If you’re not able to submit a design file through the form you can provide a design link in the comments section of the form instead.
-Keep in mind small fonts / details are not recommended for embroidery.
+Keep in mind small fonts/details are not recommended for embroidery.
 We recommend limiting designs to 9 colors or less; adding 10+ colors will increase the base cost of your patches.
 Keep in mind if your patch design features neon colors this may increase the base cost slightly as well.

 - Embroidered patches: Small fonts and details are not recommended for embroidery.
 We recommend limiting designs to 9 colors or less; adding 10+ colors will increase the base cost of your patches and/or require the use of printed patches instead.
 Keep in mind if your embroidered patch design features neon colors this may increase the base cost slightly as well.

-- Printed patches: Printed patches enable you to use full color designs.
-Keep in mind the complexity of your design will determine the print method used; for example screen printing is typically used for basic designs and patterns, while direct to garment printing is used for photo-realistic images and complex, multi-color designs.
+- Printed patches: Printed patches enable you to use full-color designs.
+Keep in mind the complexity of your design will determine the print method used; for example screen printing is typically used for basic designs and patterns, while direct-to-garment printing is used for photo-realistic images and complex, multi-color designs.

-The most popular patch size is 3 Inches, however if your design features text or lots of details we may recommend choosing a larger size.
+The most popular patch size is 3 Inches, however, if your design features text or lots of details we may recommend choosing a larger size.
 Keep in mind the larger the patch size the more the base cost increases.
 Standard sizes range from 2 inches to 6 inches.
 Custom sizes are available upon request.

 Quality (base cost)

 Because patches are not produced on demand they require a minimum order quantity of 100 units—meaning you must order (or pre-sale) at least 100 units for your inventory to be produced.
-Keep in mind the more units you order, the lower the base cost will be.
+Keep in mind that the more units you order, the lower the base cost.
 Please note we also recommend ordering an additional 5% of inventory for replacements and exchanges.
 Below is a table with examples of price ranges, please note your quote may vary depending on the number of thread colors in your design and patch size.

 Popular pricing for patches ranges from $4 to $12.
 You will decide what selling price you want your patch to have and how much profit you’ll earn per sale.
 Spring charges a fulfillment fee that is 15% of the selling price (minimum $2) which covers inventory storage, order fulfillment + packaging, customer support, etc. This fee is collected each time a patch is sold.